markuswustenberg/naestebus/README.md

 I haven't worked much with Google Guice before, but found it very easy to use.
 Mockito, which enables easy mocking in test code, was all new to me, and quite enjoyable to use.
 The rest I have a fair amount of experience with.

 The code is built to be pretty much state-less, apart from some caching code.
+This means that the application scales trivially by adding more machines to run from, perhaps with a load balancer in front.

 Apart from some model classes, two main abstractions exist, namely for the data supplier and for the serialization.
-Two concrete data suppliers currently exist: One that connects to Rejseplanen (the Danish travel data source) and another that is a decorator that caches requests.
+Two concrete data suppliers currently exist: one that connects to Rejseplanen (_the_ Danish source of travel data) and another that is a decorator that caches requests.
 The serialization abstraction makes it easy to switch formats as well as unit test the serialization.

 The backend has running unit tests and integration tests, which can be run with `./gradlew check`.
 Note that Gradle currently has a bug that doesn't shut down the integrated Jetty web service after testing, so this has to be done manually after each test run.